John II of France: Battle of Poitiers

-In 1355, the Hundred Years' War had flared up again, and on July 1356, Edward, the Black Prince, son of Edward III of England, took an army on a great chevauchée through France.
+In 1355, the Hundred Years' War had flared up again, and in July 1356, Edward, the Black Prince, son of Edward III of England, took an army on a great chevauchée through France.
 John pursued him with an army of his own.
 In September the two forces met a few miles southeast of Poitiers.

 John was confident of victory—his army was probably twice the size of his opponent's—but he did not immediately attack.
 While he waited, the papal legate went back and forth, trying to negotiate a truce between the leaders.
 There is some debate over whether the Black Prince wanted to fight at all.
 He offered his wagon train, which was heavily loaded with loot.
 He also promised not to fight against France for seven years.
 Some sources claim that he even offered to return Calais to the French crown.
 John countered by demanding that 100 of the Prince's best knights surrender themselves to him as hostages, along with the Prince himself.
 No agreement could be reached.
 Negotiations broke down, and both sides prepared for combat.

 On the day of the battle, John and 17 knights from his personal guard dressed identically.
 This was done to confuse the enemy, who would do everything possible to capture the sovereign on the field.
 In spite of this precaution, following the destruction and routing of the massive force of French knights at the hands of the ceaseless English longbow volleys, John was captured as the English force charged to finish their victory.
-Though he fought with valor, wielding a large battle-axe, his helmet was knocked off.
+Though he fought with valour, wielding a large battle-axe, his helmet was knocked off.
 Surrounded, he fought on until Denis de Morbecque, a French exile who fought for England, approached him.

 "Sire," Morbecque said.
 "I am a knight of Artois.
 Yield yourself to me and I will lead you to the Prince of Wales."